butla/bultrowicz.com/cv/curriculum_vitae.en.md

 But sometimes there was just not enough time to test everything.
 Luckily, some parts of the system weren't user-facing, and putting them offline for a couple of minutes wasn't an issue (since we had queues, payload backups, etc.).
-So if anything went wrong, we'd be notified by our alerting system, and immediately implement fixes.
+So if anything went wrong while introducing changes to them, we'd be notified by our alerting system, and immediately implement fixes, without the users noticing any problems.

 ### 2017.05 -- 2017.10
 Ansible contractor at ScyllaDB (https://www.scylladb.com/)